 The Meatal Response Panel is displayed when the Acquisition (Acq) page is displayed.
 The first 6 milliseconds of the incoming response are displayed, and a frequency spectrum of the meatal response is displayed.
 The artifact reject level may be adjusted using the Open-Close scroll bar.
-Opening the bar will allow larger microphone data into the average and Closing the bar will reject the incoming microphone data with a lower amplitude.
+Opening the bar will allow larger microphone data into the average (reject less) and Closing the bar will only allow the incoming microphone data with a lower amplitude (reject more).
 The percentage of the total amplifier gain is displayed under the scroll bar.